LynnListen/learngit/README.md

-Git is a version control system.
+Git is a distributed version control system.
-Git is free software.
+Git is a new free software.
 Git can be used to track sourcecode.